twolfson/twolfson.com/README.md

 ### CSS
 CSS is compiled via [SASS][] and managed via [`grunt`][].
 The CSS framework we use is [`inuit.css`][] to provide a nice base layer of [OOCSS][] and [BEM][].

-CSS compilation is run by default as part of the main `grunt` task but can be run standalone.
+CSS compilation is run by default as part of the main `grunt` task but can be run standalone:

 ```bash
 grunt # Compiles and watches CSS for changes